guruma/neovim-clojurescript/doc/coding-styles.md

 ## Local Reference Symbols

-Local reference symbols like an atom have one exclamation mark at the end side.
+Local reference symbols like an atom have one exclamation mark at the end.

 ```
 (defn my-add [a b]